caraml-dev/turing/docs/how-to/viewing-routers/README.md

 **Name and Status Badge**: You will see the name of the router alongside a badge that indicates the status of the router deployment.

-**Endpoint**: Dynamically generated url to which users can send their experimentation requests.
+**Endpoint**: Dynamically generated URL to which users can send their experimentation requests.

 **Environment**: The environment in which the router has been deployed.